ordina-jworks/ordina-jworks.github.io/_posts/2018-09-18-How-to-build-a-Serverless-Application-with-AWS-Lambda-and-DynamoDB.md

 </div>

 One thing is missing here.
-The Lambda Function has the authority to send its logs to CloudWatch, cause this is given by the role we just gave it.
+The Lambda Function has the authority to send its logs to CloudWatch.
+This authority is given by the role we just gave it.
 However, it is mentioned nowhere that it has the right to access the CodingTips table.
 We should arrange this too.